masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### vodRedirectRtmpIp

-the IP of the other server where EMS can get the source VOD file.
+The IP of the other server where EMS can get the source VOD file.

 **How it works?** The local server will look for video1.
 When that lookup fails it will get the configuration details set to `vodRedirectRtmpIp` parameter.
 If there's a valid value, the local server makes a `pullStream` request on the server (vodRedirectRtmpIP value) for video1.
 The local server then uses that new stream resulting from the `pullStream` to serve the initial client request.